Jason Heyward

-Early life and amateur career
+Early life

 The son of Dartmouth graduates, Jason Heyward was born on August 9, 1989, in Ridgewood, New Jersey.
-His father, Eugene, is from Beaufort, South Carolina, and mother, Laura, is from New York City; they met at Dartmouth.
+His father, Eugene, is from Beaufort, South Carolina, and his mother, Laura, is from New York City; they met at Dartmouth.
 Eugene played basketball and majored in engineering and Laura studied French.
 Eugene's uncle, Kenny Washington, played basketball for two John Wooden-led NCAA championship UCLA teams in 1964 and 1965.
 Jason has one younger brother, Jacob (b.
 1995), who attended the University of Miami and played baseball for the Hurricanes.
-Jacob was drafted by the San Francisco Giants in 2016 and has played in the minors since.
+Jacob was drafted by the San Francisco Giants in 2016.

 The Heywards moved to the Atlanta metropolitan area soon after he was born.
 Jason played and showed marked ability in baseball from an early age.
 Before he turned 10, he played for a national championship.
 Eugene helped fuel both of his sons' passion for baseball.
 He dedicated himself to driving them to every tournament and competition possible in the family Chevrolet Suburban, which racked up hundreds of thousands of miles between the events and his 90-minute work commute to and from Robins Air Force Base to the south in Houston County.

 While his father emphasized that working hard and approaching the game with discipline were important, he also stressed that baseball was to be, above all else, fun.
 Heyward has maintained this same approach throughout his youth and professional career.
 One tournament in which he played was the renowned East Cobb Baseball program, where he was a standout and has produced other major league players.
 Heyward attended Henry County High School in McDonough near Atlanta.
 Heyward briefly played basketball in his youth but concentrated exclusively on baseball in high school at his father's urging.
 In February 2010, an Associated Press reporter learned from a varsity coach that Heyward's early batting practice exploits proved fatal to an oak tree in deep center field at the high school playing field.